CaitlynByrne/DnD/PRD.md

 - Plot point extraction and categorization
 - Action item generation for future sessions
 - Searchable session archive
+- Automatic posting of session summaries to shared platforms like Discord

 **User Stories:**
 - As a GM, I want my character notes automatically updated based on what happened in session